Updated October 12, 2023.

 “The hoses on these appliances generally never get changed for years and can rupture, leaving a mess to clean up when you return,” Lincon says.
 “Murphy’s Law says that you won’t have a water leak when it’s most convenient!”

 Your vacation checklist should also include unplugging electronics like TVs, computers and stereos.
 Doing so can prevent excess power use while you’re away.
-In addition, Lincon also advocates unplugging small, heat-generating appliances, such as coffee pots, hot plates, crockpots and hair dryers.
+In addition, Lincon also advocates unplugging home appliances that use electronic control boards such as: * Washer. * Dryer. * Dishwasher. * Range.

 While preparing your house for vacation, you should also consider setting the water heater and refrigerator to moderate temperatures.
 Good advice for closing up your summer home: Families who can completely empty the fridge, leaving it unplugged — with a box of baking soda inside and the door propped open — will see even more dramatic savings.

 Remote systems that monitor everything in your home, from your sump pump to the thermostat to lighting can be a homeowner’s best friend while traveling, Lincon says.
-Look into a variety of alarm systems that will contact you by phone, text or email if anything goes wrong.
+Look into a variety of alarm systems and smart control/monitoring devices that will contact you by phone, text or email if anything goes wrong.
 Such security devices can sometimes even allow remote access to control them from afar.

 Another benefit?
 You can set timers or remotely control turning lights on and off — making your home far less attractive to any prospective burglars.